Canon EOS 77D Review – A more affordable body we put to the test

 Final Verdict

 The target audience for several recently introduced cameras is moving steadily toward more expensive models.
-A portion of this is down to the fact that the market is becoming smaller, but another reason is that cameras have generally grown so good in recent years that there isn’t much place for more than two tiers of so-called “entry-level” Rebels.
+A portion of this is down to the fact that the market is becoming smaller, but another reason is that cameras have grown so well in recent years that there isn’t much place for more than two tiers of so-called “entry-level” Rebels.

 Canon EOS 77D Price